cs-fullstack-master/csharp-entityfwk-1-ic/README.md

 Create a model called `HousePartyInvitee` with the following properties:

 HousePartyInvitee:
+- vipId - int
-- vipName
+- vipName - string
-- isAttending
+- isAttending - bool
-- numberOfHousePartiesAttended
+- numberOfHousePartiesAttended - int
-- age
+- age - int

 * Create a `DbContext` called `InviteeContext` in new subdirectory called `Dao`
 * Create a `DbSet` called `Invitees`